 In the nave of Westminster Abbey there is a monument to Major John Andre, executed as a spy by the Americans in 1780.
 Designed by Robert Adam and carried out by Peter Mathias Van Gelder it was erected in 1782 at the expense of King George III.
 It shows a mourning figure of Britannia with a lion, seated on the top of a sarcophagus.
-On the front of this is a relief showing George Washington in a tent receiving a petition and Major André being led away to execution.
+On the front of this is a relief showing George Washington with officers in a tent receiving a petition and flag of truce and Major André being led away to be hanged.
 The inscription reads:

 John André was probably born in Paris on May 2nd 1751 the son of Anthony and Marie-Louise André (daughter of Paul Girardot of Paris).
 His father was a merchant, residing in later life at Clapton, London; he died there on 14th April 1769 aged 52 and was buried in the family vault in St Augustine's churchyard, Hackney.
 His mother died in Bath on 22nd February 1813 aged 91.
 John had one brother, William Louis, and three sisters.
 William was baptised at St Martin Outwich in London on 25th November 1760 and was later made a baronet by George III in honour of the memory of his brother.
 He died unmarried in 1802 and the title became extinct.